 The Green Climate Fund is intended to be the centre-piece of Long Term Financing under the UNFCCC.
 It has set a goal to raise $100 billion per year by 2020 which provides an opportunity for climate change stakeholders in Kenya to mobilise resources for the implementation of the adaptation activities identified in the NCCAP, Climate Change Bill and Framework Policy, National Adaptation Plan (NAP) and Kenya’s INDC.

-In line with this, Trinomics and LTS International are supporting the GoK to develop an investment-grade adaptation pipeline, develop 2-3 project concept notes and 1-2 full proposals to the GCF.
-The team will build the capacities and enhance the skills of the relevant GoK officials to write funding proposals, monitor and evaluate GCF projects.
+In line with this, Trinomics and LTS International supported the GoK to develop an investment-grade adaptation pipeline, develop 2-3 project concept notes and 1-2 full proposals to the GCF.
+The team helped building the capacities and enhance the skills of the relevant GoK officials to write funding proposals, monitor and evaluate GCF projects.